 Central Texas is known for its humid heat, and sometimes it feels like you just can’t escape the moisture!
 But if the inside of your home is uncomfortably humid, there could be a problem with your AC.
 Moisture removal is a natural side effect of the air conditioning process, so high humidity in your home indicates that your AC system isn’t cooling properly.
 Schedule AC repairs so an HVAC professional can inspect the system and recommend a solution.

 The process of your AC turning on, running and turning off is called a cycle.
-Since your AC cycles regularly to maintain the thermostat’s set temperature, you’re likely pretty familiar with the sounds and rhythm of a typical cycle, even if it’s subconsciously.
+Since your AC cycles regularly to maintain the thermostat’s set temperature, you’re likely pretty familiar with the sounds and rhythm of a typical cycle.
 This means that you’ll notice if your AC is cycling much more frequently than normal, running unusually short cycles or turning off right after cycling on.
-While it’s easy to tune out these sounds, it’s important to have a professional look at a frequently cycling system in order to prevent undue wear and tear.
+While it’s easy to tune out these sounds, it’s important to have a professional take a look in order to prevent wear and tear.

 Unusual Odors or Sounds